 “Oh, do you now?”
 Rufus queried.
 A dark smile contorted his features as he gazed upon Anton.
 With a snap of his fingers, the other men who stood beside Rufus ran at Anton and Maximus.
-Anton dodged their attacks and stood to fight but Danteus shoved him out of the way when ice shot up from the ground, almost impaling him.
+Anton dodged their attacks and squared up to face the next attack but Danteus shoved him out of the way when ice shot up from the ground, almost impaling him.

 “Anton!”
 Maximus called.
 Then blocked an attack from the enemy before slipping past the man and elbowing him in the throat.

 “Thanks for that,” Anton said, as Danteus helped him to his feet.